Alpha-A Analyzer Measurement Examples:

 Some data are shown in terms of parallel resistance Zp' in Fig. 1 and parallel capacity Cp' in Fig. 2.

-For comparison the squares show data of the open ZG4 impedance ports.
-These are the typical high impedance and low capacity instrument limits.
+For comparison, both plots show correponding data of the open ZG4 impedance ports.
+These represent the typical high impedance and low capacity instrumental limits.